 It may seem like these are far-fetched exceptions to the rule.
 However, they arise more frequently than you may think.

 For example, if you or your child attempt to pet a dog while it is on private property, you may be considered a trespasser.
 If that’s the case, you won’t be able to sue for damages.
+If you’re attacked while delivering goods, however, you won’t be considered a trespasser.

 The same is true if you taunt the dog or somehow provoke the animal.

-Whether or not your behavior amounts to provocation is something that will be determined in court.
+Whether your behavior amounts to provocation is something that will be determined in court.
 Keep in mind, however, that there is a good chance your Cincinnati injury attorney will settle the case long before it goes to trial.

 Unless the defendant’s attorney is absolutely confident that they will win in court, they may be willing to cover your out-of-pocket medical bills.